 - Research assistance from librarians in the residence halls and Libraries

 - Participation in the Freshman Conference, a specialized poster presentation of the research conducted by freshmen held in the LLC

 The Discovery LLC for first-year students is located in Clement Hall for the 2018-2019 academic year.

 The Discovery LLC for upper-division students is located in Volunteer Hall for the 2018-2019 academic year.

 Residents in the Discovery LLC will be required to:

-- Engage in a faculty-sponsored research project for at least 6 hours per week during the entire academic year.
-Research may be taken for academic credit.
+- Engage in a faculty-sponsored research project for at least 6 hours per week during the spring semester Research may be taken for academic credit.
 Students who have a work-study award as part of their financial aid package, may choose to be paid for their research using that work-study award.

-- Enroll in ‘Introduction to Research’ course , a one-credit course which prepares students for an undergraduate research position.
+- Enroll in ‘Introduction to Research’ course, a one-credit course which prepares students for an undergraduate research position.
 (This course conflicts with the commitments for students in marching band.)

 - Be an active member of the community by participating in Discovery sponsored programs and events.